Opendigitalradio/ODR-AudioEnc/README.md

  * 4 it the ZeroMQ send failed
  * 5 if the input had a fault

-You can use the *-R* option to get ODR-AudioEnc to restart the input automatically after a fault.
-This does not guarantee that the odr-audioenc process will never die, and running it under a process supervisor is encouraged regardless of this feature being enabled or not.
+You can use the *-R* option to get ODR-AudioEnc to restart the input automatically up to five times after a fault.
+As this does not guarantee that the odr-audioenc process will never die, running it under a process supervisor is recommended regardless of this feature being enabled or not.

 Known Limitations